 - Consult Guidelines for preparing the proposal.

-- If the Faculty Director’s salary is paid from general funds and/or part of study abroad fee, apply here, and for renewals apply here.
+- If the Faculty Director’s salary is paid from general funds and/or part of the study abroad fee, apply here.

-- If the Faculty Director's salary is paid by an external sponsoring organization, apply here, and for renewals apply here.
+- If the Faculty Director's salary is paid by an external sponsoring organization, apply here.

-- Credits are facilitated by School of Extended and Lifelong Learning
+- Credits are facilitated by the School of Extended and Lifelong Learning

 Step 4: Proposal review process